You already have more of what AI engineering requires than you probably think.

 A mid-level developer in the UK in 2026 is typically earning between £50,000 and £75,000, depending on specialism, sector, and geography.
 The AI engineering roles described in this guide price as follows in the same market:

 Applied ML Engineer (mid-level): £75,000–£105,000.
-The fundamentals depth required for this role justifies the longer transition timeline — and the salary premium over general software engineering makes that timeline a clear investment rather than a delay.
+The depth of fundamentals required for this role justifies the longer transition timeline and the salary premium over general software engineering makes that timeline a clear investment rather than a delay.

 MLOps / ML Platform Engineer (mid to senior): £85,000–£120,000.
 The acute shortage in this profile, combined with the infrastructure-engineering foundation that mid-level developers bring, produces the strongest salary step-change relative to transition time for developers with DevOps or cloud engineering exposure.